lukrycyfa/Crowdfund-Dapp/README.md

 # Getting Started With CrowdFund-Dapp

 - This project was created as a Dapp to a CrowdFund Tutorial.
-A finished work to get an idea on what the tutorial covered.
-[Crowdfund-Tutorial](http://place-link-here).
+Built with React.js to get an idea on what the tutorial covered using a Front-End.
+[Crowdfund-Tutorial](https://github.com/lukrycyfa/crowdfund-tutorial-main).

 ## Requirements